gurugio/book_linuxkernel_blockdrv/pagecacheand_blockdriver.md

 It intercepts IOs and stores data in memory.
 When free memory becomes low, kernel releases data into driver and makes more free memory.

-Roughlt there are several layers between user allocation and device.
+Roughly there are several layers between user allocation and device.
 * app -> system call (user-level) | (kernel-level) filesystem -> page cache -> block layer -> driver -> device

 Let's look into the page cache roughly.